NabunyaLilian/RecyclerViewProject/readme.md

 Follow these simple steps to get you started;
 - Open Android studio
 - `git clone https://github.com/NabunyaLilian/RecyclerViewProject.git`
-- `git checkout recyclerview-project-v3`
+- `git checkout recyclerview-project-v4`
 - Run App

 ## Built With
 - Android/Java

 ## Versioning
-This is the Second version
+This is the fourth version